Labor Law Glossary

 Economic Strike: A work stoppage by employees seeking economic benefits such as wagers, hours, or other working conditions.
 Economic strikes are different from unfair labor practice strikes.
 Economic striker can be permanently replaced.

-Employee Stock Ownership Plans (ESOP): A form of compensation in which employees receive shares of stock in the company for which they work.
+Employee Stock Ownership Plans: A form of compensation in which employees receive shares of stock in the company for which they work.

 ERISA: See, Employee Retirement Income Security Act.